How much is home insurance in Texas?

 Cheapest home insurance in Texas

 The following home insurance rates are categorized by company for six coverage sets.
-Based on our rate analysis, you’ll see that USAA, Progressive and Farmers Insurance have the best homeowners insurance rates in Texas.
+Based on our rate analysis, you’ll see that Progressive has the best homeowners insurance rates in Texas.
+USAA has affordable rates for military families, but is only cheaper in one category.

 Cheapest home insurance rates in Texas by coverage level